+The city of Lebanon’s most beloved holiday tradition is taking place this weekend.
 Approximately 60,000 to 70,000 spectators are expected to gather in downtown Lebanon on Saturday, Dec.
-1 for the 30th Annual Lebanon Carriage Parade and Christmas Festival.
+7, for the 31st Annual Lebanon Carriage Parade and Christmas Festival.

 The original Christmas Festival committee members, who shared the vision of starting the annual Carriage Parade, included Steve Foster, Sheila Denny, Gayle Froelich, Pat Arnold South, Sylvia Thompson Outland and Emmor Baily.